 He impressed all observers during the Nationals' spring training in 2010, but the team's top brass did not want to have him start his pro career straight in the major leagues, so he went to the minors to start the season.
 In his pro debut for the AA Harrisburg Senators of the Eastern League, he struck out eight in five innings on April 11 and hit 100 mph on the radar gun.
 He allowed four runs, but only one of them was earned, on a first-inning double by Alex Presley and single by Miles Durham.
 He also doubled in a run while facing Rudy Owens.
 After the game, Strasburg joked "I'm going to call [college coach Tony] Gwynn up tomorrow and let him have it" for not having Stephen bat during his collegiate career.
 He dominated competition in both AA and AAA over the first two months of the season, and it was clearly just a matter of time before he would pitch in the big leagues.

 Strasburg was called up by the Nationals in June 2010 and made his big league debut against the Pittsburgh Pirates on June 8th amidst a media frenzy.
 In 7 innings, he struck out 14, one shy of the record for a debut, set by J.R.
 Richard and Karl Spooner.
 He walked none and allowed four hits, including a two-run homer by Delwyn Young, in a win against Jeff Karstens.
 The 14 Ks were a record for a Nationals pitcher since the team's move to Washington in 2005 and would not be topped until Max Scherzer recorded 16 on June 14, 2015.
-In his next start against the Cleveland Indians on June 13, Strasburg struck out 8 batters in 5 1/3 innings in picking up another win, giving him 22 Ks for the first 12 1/3 innings of his major league career.
+In his next start against the Cleveland Indians on June 13th, Strasburg struck out 8 batters in 5 1/3 innings in picking up another win, giving him 22 Ks for the first 12 1/3 innings of his major league career.
 He also issued his first 5 walks and gave up another homer for the lone run he allowed, a solo shot by Travis Hafner.
 He was named the National League's Player of the Week in recognition of his two excellent starts.
 In his third game, on June 18th, facing the Chicago White Sox, he struck out 10 more batters to set a record with 32 over his first three starts; the previous mark had been held by Richard with 29.
 He was not involved in the decision as the Nats lost 2-1, in 11 innings.
-He suffered his first loss on June 23 in spite of another dominant start against the Kansas City Royals in which he gave up only one run and struck out 9 batters in 6 innings, but lost 1-0.
+He suffered his first loss on June 23rd in spite of another dominant start against the Kansas City Royals in which he gave up only one run and struck out 9 batters in 6 innings, but lost 1-0.
 He got his first major league hit off winner Brian Bannister and after the game, his K/W ratio stood at 41-5.
 His 41 strikeouts beat the 40 recorded by Herb Score in 1955 for most by a pitcher in his first 4 career starts.

 The surgery was performed on September 3rd, and, on schedule, he began throwing off a mound for the first time in a bullpen session on May 23rd the following year, with the target of being back in the majors at the start of the 2012 season.
 That said, his recovery from the surgery was remarkably fast, as the Nats scheduled him for a first rehabilitation appearance with the Class A Hagerstown Suns on August 7th, setting him up for a potential return to the major leagues in September - six months ahead of schedule.
 He only threw 31 pitches in his return to the mound against the Greensboro Grasshoppers, striking out 4 in 1 2/3 innings; both his control and velocity were excellent.
 After four starts in Class A, during which he went 0-1, 6.75, he moved up to AAA Syracuse on August 27th and showed some of the previous year's flash, pitching 5 perfect innings against the Rochester Red Wings while consistently throwing his fastball in the mid-90s before giving up a one-out single to Steve Holm in the 6th inning.
 He was then removed from the game, having reached his pitch count limit.
 He made his return to the major leagues on September 6th, pitching 5 scoreless innings against the Los Angeles Dodgers; he left with a 3-0 lead, but his teammates were unable to hold it, losing 7-3.
 He capped a remarkable comeback season by earning his only big league win of the year on the season's last day, September 28th, when he shut out the Florida Marlins for 6 innings while striking out 10.
 His teammates then managed to keep the lead and won the game, 3-1, in the last game played by the Marlins under the "Florida" moniker, and the last game in Sun Life Stadium.

 He was healthy when he showed up for spring training with the Nationals in 2012, but manager Davey Johnson indicated that he would limit his innings to around 150-160, following a path set the previous year for teammate Jordan Zimmermann.
 However, that did not prevent the Nats from handing him the assignment as the Opening Day starter for the first time of his career.
-He won his first game of the season on April 11th, defeating the New York Mets at Citi Field on the 50th anniversary of the team's first game; he pitched 6 scoreless innings in a 4-0 win, throwing a career-high 108 pitches.
+He won his first game of the season on April 11th, defeating the New York Mets at Citi Field on the 50th anniversary of the Mets' first game; he pitched 6 scoreless innings in a 4-0 win, throwing a career-high 108 pitches.
 He then capped an excellent first month by winning the National League's Pitcher of the Month honors.
 He was 2-0, 1.13 while leading the circuit with 34 strikeouts; he allowed 4 earned runs all month over 5 starts, all of which were quality starts.
 He hit his first major league home run on May 20th at Nationals Park, driving a pitch from the Baltimore Orioles' Wei-Yin Chen into the left field bullpen, immediately following a homer by catcher Jesus Flores.
 He left that game after only five innings, complaining of arm fatigue, but still was credited with his team's 9-3 win.
 He reached 200 career strikeouts in his 29th career start, tying for 5th-fastest to 200 Ks since 1900, after Hideo Nomo (23 starts), Kerry Wood (23), Dwight Gooden (25) and Mark Prior (27) and even with Herb Score (29).
 He also became the first major leaguer to 100 strikeouts that season, doing so in a 5-2 win over the Toronto Blue Jays on June 13th, even though the Nationals were being very prudent with him and trying to limit his innings and pitch counts as much as possible.
 Indeed, when he left that game, he had pitched only 77 innings in 13 starts, but those were of extremely high quality, as attested by his 8-1 record, 2.45 ERA, and 60 hits allowed.
 He had only walked 20 batters when he reached triple figures in strikeouts, showing excellent control on top of his tremendous stuff.
 As a result of his excellent first half, he got to pitch in the 2012 All-Star Game, but the question of his innings limit began to loom bigger.
-In mid-July, former pitcher John Smoltz offered him a bit of unsolicited advice, stating that he should fake an injury that causes him to miss playing time in July and August, in order to have innings remaining in the bank for a possible pennant race and postseason run in September and October.
+In mid-July, former pitcher John Smoltz offered him a bit of unsolicited advice, stating that he should fake an injury to cause him to miss playing time in July and August, in order to have innings remaining in the bank for a possible pennant race and postseason run in September and October.
 General Manager Mike Rizzo then explained that he alone would make that call, and that there was no preset number of innings.
 On September 2nd, however, Johnson announced that Strasburg had only two starts left and would make his last appearance on September 12th.
 But when Strasburg was roughed up in his next outing against the Miami Marlins on September 7th, the Nationals announced that he had in fact just made his last start of the season, ending the year at 15-6, 3.16, with 197 strikeouts in 159 1/3 innings.
 As a result of this decision, he missed the Nationals first-ever appearance in the postseason, and Washington was forced to use journeyman Edwin Jackson for one start as they were upset in five games by the St. Louis Cardinals in the NLDS.
 That result only made critics of the decision to shut him down louder.

 Strasburg was the National League strikeout leader in 2014, with 242 strikeouts in 215 innings, with both numbers a personal best.
 He went 14-11, 3.14 in 34 starts as the Nationals won the NL East title for the second time in three years; the big difference was of course that this time, he was available to pitch in the postseason.
 He started Game 1 of the Division Series against the San Francisco Giants and was charged with a 3-2 loss after giving up 2 runs in 5 innings.
 In 2015, the Nationals started the season red hot, but not Strasburg.
 After 9 starts, his record was only 3-5, and worse, his ERA was a bloated 6.50.
 He was still striking out a batter per inning, but giving up a ton of hits - 62 in 44 1/3 innings.
 In his 10th start on May 30th, he lasted only 16 pitches, being removed with a physical problem after walking the first batter he faced in the 2nd.
 The injury was later described as a tight muscle in his neck.
 He had left a game with tightness behind his shoulder in a previous game; he was immediately placed on the disabled list, the team thinking the two problems may have been related.